Eioxin/cube-quwe/README.md

 npm install
 ```

-3. Setup database (TODO)
-4. Run the project (runs client builder with watch and webserver)
+3. Run the project (runs client builder with watch and webserver)

 ```
 yarn start